public-transport/friendly-public-transport-format/docs/readme.md

 		longitude: 52.5250839, // required
 		latitude: 13.3672133 // required
 	},
-	address: 'Europaplatz 1, 10557 Berlin',
+	address: 'Europaplatz 1, 10557 Berlin', // optional
-	regions: ['1234', '2345'] // region ids or region objects, see the section on 'region's, optional }
+	regions: [ // region ids or region objects, see the section on 'region's, optional '1234', '2345'
+	]
+}
 ```